TL;DR

 Due to high volatility, cryptocurrency traders frequently encounter slippage, especially when trading large volumes on decentralized exchanges.

-Currency markets experience slippage during economic announcements or geopolitical events that trigger rapid exchange rate changes.
+Currency markets experience it during economic announcements or geopolitical events that trigger rapid exchange rate changes.

 Liquidity Provision in DeFi

-Providing liquidity in automated market maker (AMM) protocols can lead to slippage when token prices shift during transactions.
+Providing liquidity in automated market maker (AMM) protocols when token prices shift during transactions.

 - Cryptocurrency Trading: An investor places a buy order for Bitcoin at $30,000.
 Due to market volatility, the trade executes at $30,500, incurring negative slippage.